Towards Unsupervised Domain Generalization: Experiments

-When the fraction of labeled data is lower than 10\%, we only finetune the linear classifier for all the motheds to prevent overfitting.
-Both random initialed ResNet-18 and BYOL fail to learn a valid model with label fraction of 1\% and 5\%, while DIUL consistently achieves considerable improvement.
+Moreover, from the perspective of the graphical model mentioned in Section \ref{para:method}, supervision from the source domain helps the model to learn a domain-relevant classifier, which can fail in target domains.
+While DARLING learns a domain-irrelevant representation space leading to more robust predictions in novel domains.
+Thus DARLING achieves a significant improvement compared to SOTA unsupervised learning methods (7.43\% compared to MoCo V2 and 3.89\% to SimCLR V2).
+When the fraction of labeled data is lower than 10\%, we only finetune the linear classifier for all the methods to prevent overfitting.
+Both random initialized ResNet-18 and BYOL fail to learn a valid model with label fractions of 1\% and 5\%, while DARLING consistently achieves considerable improvement.
 Here we report the results of one of the possible divisions.
-Details of the data partition and results of other divisions are in Appendix A.2.
+Details of the data partition and results of other divisions are in Appendix B.2.